btrettel/blastersim/to-do.md

         - pistons
             - The motion of the "piston" will be calculated.
 The projectile will be a "piston".
             - The overall length, area, and volume of each piston-connected control volume must be the same.
 And piston-connected control volumes must only refer to each other.
-        - valves
+        - flow paths
     - Connections represented with adjacency matrices.
         - <https://en.wikipedia.org/wiki/Adjacency_matrix>
-    - `state_type` contains an array of `dual_control_volume_type`s and the adjacency matrix for connections between control volumes.
+    - `state_type` contains an array of `control_volume_type`s and the adjacency matrix for connections between control volumes.
     - Start with an input file where you specify the control volumes specifically, one per `control_volume` namelist, then later add modes which automatically create the control volumes.
         - Make `control_volume_type` and use a separate control volume for each side of a piston.
         - Control volume 1: atmosphere
         - Control volume 2: barrel
         - Control volume 3: pressure chamber
-- MC data type
-    - Why part of the MVP?
-Because retrofitting the code to add this later will take too much time, and it's simple to add at the beginning.
-    - Why Monte Carlo?
-BlasterSim should be fast, so computation time is not a problem.
-Uncertainty also is likely to be large, and Monte Carlo would handle that better than FOSM.
-    - Write MC module for Fortran.
+- automatic differentiation
 - Lagrange pressure gradient
     - projectile base pressure is used in force calculation
     - take spatial average of equation of state to relate average pressure to other average thermodynamic functions
     - <https://apps.dtic.mil/sti/citations/ADA222590>
-    - also consider that the other side of the chamber may have a non-zero velocity
+    - also consider that the other side of the chamber may have a non-zero velocity (unlike normal Lagrange solution)
 - ISO valve model with laminar modification
 - units.f90
 - Documentation